hcwong/errgular/README.md

 2. Go to project root and run `go install` followed by `$GOPATH/bin/errgular`.
 Of course this assumes that the `$GOPATH` is set and this is cloned into your Go Workspace

 ## TODO
+* Get the routes up for the front end to call
+* Work on front end
+* Read up on go spew?
+* Read into using prepared statements
 * Create custom errors to throw and improve error handling.
 Panic vs log.fatal?
-* Finish up tests
-* Read up on go spew?
-* Get the React part up
-* Read into using prepared statements